Resources for local authority public service commissioners and senior officers.

 - to anchor employment in the local area as services are commissioned to external providers

-- to re-balance the local economy away from the public sector and encouraging growth of Small and Medium Enterprises
+- to re-balance the local economy away from the public sector and encourage growth of small and medium enterprises

 - local authorities looking to develop commercial revenue streams, especially through joint venture models

-The Chief Executive at Buckinghamshire County Council gave a presentation on The case for mutuals in local government: a strategic perspective (PDF, 381KB, 14 pages) at the Cabinet Office’s second public service mutuals roadshow.
+The Chief Executive at Buckinghamshire County Council gave a presentation onat the Cabinet Office’s second public service mutuals roadshow.

 Stage 1: Exploring the mutual model and taking the first steps